oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 However, the term "salt" is used throughout this document for brevity.

 `SD-CLAIMS` can also be nested deeper to capture more complex objects, as will be shown later.

-`SD-JWT` is sent from the Issuer to the Holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

 The Issuer further creates a set of Disclosures for all claims in the SD-JWT.
 The Disclosures are sent to the Holder together with the SD-JWT: